-On June 1, 2021 the REIT entered into the third amendment to their revolving credit facility agreement with their existing lenders.
-Under the terms of the amending agreement the REIT maintains an available credit limit based upon the carrying value of specific investment properties to a maximum of \$35,000 for general corporate purposes and acquisitions, including a \$5,000 swingline sub-facility.
+Under the terms of our revolving credit facility agreement the REIT maintains an available credit limit based on the lesser of the present value of discounted cashflows or 65% of the appraised value of specific investment properties to a maximum of \$35,000 for general corporate purposes and acquisitions, including a \$5,000 swingline sub-facility.
 An additional \$15,000 is available by way of an accordion feature, subject to lender approval.
 Depending on the form under which the credit facility is accessed, rates of interest will vary between prime plus 1.25% or bankers acceptance plus 2.25% stamping fee.
 The agreement also provides the REIT with \$5,000 in available letters of credit which bear interest at 2.25%.
 Interest payments are due and payable based upon the form of the facility drawn upon, and principal is due and payable upon maturity.
 The agreement also bears a standby fee of 0.45% for the unused portion of the revolving facility.
 The lenders hold demand debentures, a first priority general security and a general assignment of leases and rents over specific investment properties as security for the new facility.
-The facility matures June 1, 2024.
-Unamortized transaction fees of \$106 are included in other assets.
+The facility matures June 1, 2024 and has been amended subsequent to year-end (note 31).

-As at December 31, 2021, the carrying value of pledged properties was \$62,100 (December 31, 2020 - \$61,804).
+As at December 31, 2022, the carrying value of pledged properties was \$56,700 (December 31, 2021 - \$62,100).

-As at December 31, 2021 we had \$nil (December 31, 2020 - \$9,986) drawn from the facility (net of unamortized transaction fees and unamortized discount on bankers acceptance); and posted letters of credit of \$nil (December 31, 2020 - \$nil).
-The weighted average effective interest rate on borrowings as at December 31, 2021 was nil% (2020 - 3.70%).
+As at December 31, 2022, we have an approved credit facility of \$34,104 (December 31, 2021 - \$35,000).
+As at December 31, 2022 we had \$31,634 (December 31, 2021 - \$nil) drawn from the facility (net of unamortized transaction fees and unamortized discount on bankers acceptance); and posted no letters of credit (December 31, 2021 - \$nil).
+In the comparative period, unamortized transaction fees of \$106 was included in other assets.